cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpmemwatcher.md

 ## Description

-The `gpmemwatcher` utility is a daemon that runs on all servers of a Greenplum Database cluster.
+The `gpmemwatcher` utility is a daemon that runs on all servers of a Cloudberry Database cluster.
 It tracks the memory usage of each process by collecting the output of the `ps` command every 60 seconds.
 It is a low impact process that only consumes 4 MB of memory.
 It will generate approximately 30 MB of data over a 24-hour period.

-You may use this utility if Greenplum Database is reporting `Out of memory` errors and causing segments to go down or queries to fail.
-You collect the memory usage information of one or multiple servers within the Greenplum Database cluster with `gpmemwatcher` and then use [gpmemreport](/docs/db-utilities/db-util-gpmemreport.md) to analyze the files collected.
+You may use this utility if Cloudberry Database is reporting `Out of memory` errors and causing segments to go down or queries to fail.
+You collect the memory usage information of one or multiple servers within the Cloudberry Database cluster with `gpmemwatcher` and then use [gpmemreport](/docs/db-utilities/db-util-gpmemreport.md) to analyze the files collected.

 ## Options